-Russian hack was 'classic espionage’ with stealthy, targeted tactics
+Russian hack was ‘classic espionage’ with stealthy, targeted tactics

 Investigators called these “trojanized” versions of the patch “Sunburst.”
 They stayed dormant for up to two weeks before beginning to quietly execute commands within computer networks and also establishing contact with an outside “command and control” domain.
 The malware disguised its transmissions to look like ordinary systems communications while actually being controlled by the hackers.

 But these initial steps didn’t necessarily trigger a hack in every system that received the trojanized software patches, according to the detailed FireEye blog.
-Rather it describes a scenario in which the malware delivered through the SolarWinds patches created a backdoor that the Russians could open when they decided to.
+Rather it describes a scenario in which the malware delivered through the SolarWinds patches created a “back door” that the Russians could open when they decided to.

 The hackers later entered targeted networks while maintaining a “light malware footprint” that involved creating and deleting files as they went along.
 They also stole and used authentic credentials and passwords from users of the hacked systems to further disguise their efforts while prowling through computer networks, according to FireEye.